COACHELLA VALLEY WATER DISTRICT

 PROGRAM YEAR JULY 1, 2021 – JUNE 30, 2022

 All Residential Landscape Rebate Projects (Projects) must be pre-approved before work begins.
 Customers must have a green or golden brown lawn (with full thatch attached) at the pre-site inspection.
-Do not remove grass or begin your project before applying and receiving written pre-approval from CVWD.
+If you begin or complete your Project before applying and receiving written pre-approval from CVWD, your Project is not eligible for a rebate.
 No retroactive rebates will be approved.
 Eligible Projects are funded on a first-come, first-served basis.
 There is no guarantee that funds will be available for an entire Program year (July 1 through June 30).
 Applicants will receive a rebate incentive of $2 per square foot, up to 10,000 square feet, which equates to a maximum of $20,000, for completed and approved landscape conversion projects.

 - Applicant must be a CVWD customer.
 Only domestic water customers are eligible for this program.
 Private pumpers, recycled water and canal users are not eligible.
 Customers residing within CVWD’s service area who do not have a CVWD account are not eligible for CVWD programs.

 - Applicant must be the owner of the property site, or be a designated representative with photo ID and written authorization to represent the property owner.

 - Applicant must have a fully functioning irrigation system.

 - Applicant’s account must be in good standing.

 - Applicant must:

 - Complete and sign an Internal Revenue Service Form W-9.
 The federal tax code treats landscape rebates as taxable income.